 How does CBD help?

-How Does CBD Help Veterans?
+How Does CBD Help?

 Most recent statistics indicate that around 18.2 million veterans in the US suffer from some form of mental illness.
 It’s assessed that almost 37,000 are homeless and countless struggle with anxiety, depression, insomnia, and PTSD.
 And overall, tens of millions adults suffer with many of the same ailments.

 Unfortunately, due to the stigma attributed to mental health, only 50% of veterans seek out help.
 Most of the vets opt for “self-medication” that far too often leads to addiction and substance abuse.
 Furthermore, prescription pills come with their own set of adverse side-effects.

-How exactly does CBD help veterans?
+How exactly does CBD help?

 Servicemen and women face some of the most gruesome acts of violence that many of us wouldn’t even fancy to imagine.
 Combat is a horrible, life-threatening experience, which for some, leaves an ever-lasting impression.
 The exposure to such unpleasant events is responsible for mental anguish among men and women who have served our country and increases the risk of mental illness.